The Essential Estate Planning Documents

 A last will and testament provides a detailed list of instructions for how an individual’s property should be distributed after he or she dies.
-Individuals who pass away without a will have their estate settled in a probate court, where a judge determines how to distribute the assets of the deceased.
+Individuals who pass away without a will have their estate settled in a probate court, where a judge determines how to distribute the assets.
 Having an estate settled in probate court creates additional cost to the estate and can also be a time-consuming process that delays the distribution of the assets to beneficiaries.

 A last will and testament also designates a guardian for any minor children and nominates an executor for the estate.
-It is the executor’s responsibility to carry out the wishes of the deceased.
+It is the executor’s responsibility to carry out your wishes.